A weekend stay in the Tirol that should have lasted a week19th February 2018

 Spending a week there would do the Tirol more justice.
 Mountains are looming all around Innsbruck and I only got to the Nordkette, leaving the likes of Patscherkofel for another time.
 Of all the surrounding valleys, Zillertal got a visit while others like Stubaital needed to left aside.
 It was a choice between spending more time between fewer places and hopping from one to another, making any visits very short affairs.
 The former always appeals more to me so I left many reasons for a longer return trip should the opportunity arise again.

 Meeting with a Mixture of Weather

-By going at the end of May, I was hoping to avoid the elevated temperatures of the high summer season.
-As a form of reassurance before the trip, I was checking an Innsbruck webcam and weather forecasts in the hope that sunny scenes would greet me but mixed weather meant that grey skies often were to be seen.
+By going at the end of May, I was hoping to avoid the elevated temperatures of high summer.
+As a form of reassurance before the trip, I was checking an Innsbruck webcam and weather forecasts in the hope that sunny scenes would greet me, but mixed weather meant that grey skies often were to be seen.
 The run of such weather was not to halt on my arrival but it did nothing to stop me coming away with nice photos and good memories.

 There was a brief encounter with Bavaria on my way to and from Austria.
 My time in Germany on both Friday and Monday saw periods of clouds and warm sunshine.
-The necessity of onward travel meant that there was little time to savour the places that I passed on my way but the sights of evening sunshine lighting up the neat pastoral countryside over which the plane the past on my way home remain with me.
+The necessity of onward travel meant that there was little time to savour the places that I passed on my way, but the sights of evening sunshine lighting up the neat pastoral countryside over which the plane flew on my way home remain with me.